flempriere/C-Programming-Language-2nd-Edition-Exercises/Chapter1/Chapter1.md

 - Takes in a variable number of arguments, the first of which is a *format string*, which is a character string where `%` is used to denote that a value should be substituted.
   - Substitutions are taken from the remaining arguments.
 - Each `%` is followed by symbols that describe how and what value should be substituted.
-  - `%d` denotes an integer
+  - `%d` denotes an integer.
-    - `3%d` prints integers in a right-aligned field at least three digits wide
+    - `3%d` prints integers in a right-aligned field at least three digits wide.
-  - `%f` denotes a float
+  - `%f` denotes a float.
-    - `6.1%f` denotes a float at least 6 wide, with one digit after the decimal place
+    - `6.1%f` denotes a float at least 6 wide, with one digit after the decimal place.
 - `scanf` is a function that acts as the opposite of `printf`.
   - It reads input into variables using a *format string*.